Engaged Research Grant

 We cover the following expenses:

-• If you are requesting childcare, please provide the number of hours or days and the hourly or daily rate you’d like us to cover.
+- If you are requesting childcare, please provide the number of hours or days and the hourly or daily rate you’d like us to cover.

 Supplies and equipment directly related to the successful completion of the project.
-We expect you to request cost-effective equipment that is appropriate for your research.
+We expect you to request cost-effective equipment that is appropriate for you and your partners’ research.
 If you are asking for funding to pay for an expensive item like a high-end laptop, you’ll need to justify your request in light of the work you plan to do.

-You may need to purchase a piece of equipment with Foundation funds that costs $750 or more.
+You may need to purchase a piece of equipment with Foundation funds that costs $2,500 or more.
 If this item still has monetary value at the end of a project, we will ask you to return the resale value to the Foundation or, with our approval, to donate it to an educational or scientific organization, ideally with ties to the community where you worked.
 We treat devices comprised of compound elements each costing less than $750 but used together (e.g. a camera body and lenses) as a single piece of equipment.

 If you are asking for funding for such an item, we will need to receive a donation statement as part of your application.
 The donation statement should explain why you need the equipment for your project, why you don’t have access to the equipment through your institution, why you cannot obtain funding for the equipment from other sources, and what you plan to do with the equipment at the end of your project.